snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 ]
 ```

-Under the json path `includes.tracking_scenarios`, the API will also attach the whole tracking scenarios associated:
+Under the json path `includes.tracking_scenarios`, the API will also attach associated event specifications in their entirety:

 ```json
 "includes": {